 one build being treated as a source file in a nother build.

-This a step towards making it possible to write a hierarchy
+This is a step towards making it possible to write a

-one portion of a tree wherever there's an SConstruct file.
+to build just one portion of a tree wherever there's an

-(Note that this would still require some specific code at
+SConstruct file.
+(Note that this would still require some

 -- PYTHON FUNCTION ACTION SIGNATURES HAVE CHANGED TO AVOID